Chester City F.C.: Chester City

 Chester City moved to the Deva Stadium in 1992.

-After Rush departed the goals dried up for Chester and they were back in the basement by 1982.
-Two years later they finished bottom of the entire Football League but were comfortably re-elected.
-By this point the club was known as Chester City, having added the suffix in 1983.
-A future star playing for Chester during this period was full back Lee Dixon, who went on to win several major honours with Arsenal and was capped 22 times by England.
+After Rush departed, the goals dried up for Chester and they were back at the bottom by 1982.
+Two years later, they finished bottom of the entire Football League, but were comfortably re-elected.
+By this point, the club was known as Chester City, having added the suffix in 1983.
+A future star playing for Chester during this time was full back Lee Dixon, who went on to win several major honours with Arsenal and was capped 22 times by England.

-Thanks to the signing of players including Milton Graham, John Kelly and Stuart Rimmer, and astute management of Harry McNally, Chester returned to the Third Division in 1986.
-Three years later they narrowly missed out on a play-off spot as McNally worked miracles on a limited budget, but further bad times lay ahead.
+Due to the signing of players including Milton Graham, John Kelly and Stuart Rimmer, and astute management of Harry McNally, Chester returned to the Third Division in 1986.
+Three years later, they narrowly missed out on a play-off spot as McNally worked miracles on a limited budget, but further bad times lay ahead.
 In 1990, Chester moved out of their Sealand Road home and temporarily shared Macclesfield's Moss Rose ground.
 Despite regularly attracting tiny crowds, Chester defied the odds to avoid relegation from Division Three in both 1990–91 and 1991–92.
 They returned to the city, moving to the new Deva Stadium in 1992 in the renamed Division Two after a Football League restructure.
 The first competitive match at the Deva Stadium took place on 25 August 1992 against Stockport County, with the visitors running out 2–1 victors.
-The following Saturday saw the first League game at the new home of Chester City, which saw the Blues overcome Burnley 3–0.
+The following Saturday featured the first League game at the new home of Chester City, which saw the Blues overcome Burnley 3–0.
 The Deva Stadium is notable for being right on the England–Wales border: the pitch is in Wales, but the entrance and part of the club offices are in England.

-Chester suffered a landslide relegation in their first season back in Chester, before winning promotion straight back as Division Three runners-up.
-The unexpected resignation of manager Graham Barrow and the departure of several key players in the close season of 1994 left Chester with a threadbare squad, and they were comfortably relegated back to Division Three in 1995.
+Chester suffered a landslide relegation in their first season back in Chester, before winning promotion as Division Three runners-up.
+The unexpected resignation of manager Graham Barrow and the departure of several key players in the season of 1994 left Chester with a depleted squad, and they were relegated back to Division Three in 1995.
 They would stay there for five years, suffering a play-off semi-final defeat to Swansea City in 1997.